AthulMuralidhar/BupIT/README.md

       website.
 For eg: I am a new teacher and I do not have any idea how much I should ask for my serves rendered.
 The website could give me suggestions for the average/ optimal pay of the teachers already in the system.
 For eg2: I am a returning teacher and I have a good reputation and therefore I would like to charge more than the average.
 This should be possible.
+    * I need help and support from the admins if I am in need.

 ## Students
     * I want to see Teachers as fast and easy as possible within a certain radius of my location